 • Feature photography article "Gone Girls" in C Magazine winter '15/'16 issue

-• Freelance photographer since 2008; work includes political, social, and philanthropic events, musicians, art, food, weddings, portraits, and special events.
+• Freelance photographer since 2008; work includes political, social, corporate, and philanthropic events, music, art, headshots and portraiture.